supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/LabIntro.md

 ### Getting Started with Lab

-1. Once the environment is provisioned, a virtual machine (JumpVM) on the left and lab guide on the right will get loaded in your browser.
+1. Once the environment is provisioned, a virtual machine (JumpVM) will get loaded in your browser.
 Use this virtual machine throughout the workshop to perform the lab.

 1. To get the lab environment details, you can select the **Lab Environment** tab, you can locate the **Lab Environment** tab on the upper right corner.
 Additionally, the credentials will also be emailed to your email address provided during registration.